canonical/template-operator/CONTRIBUTING.md

 ## Overview

-This documents explains the processes and practices recommended for contributing enhancements to this operator.
+This document explains the processes and practices recommended for contributing enhancements to this operator.

 <!-- TEMPLATE-TODO: Update the URL for issue creation -->